Skip to Content

 Small planes shuttle travelers from one island to the next

-This is a no brainer for budget travelers in any destination.
-Still, in the South Pacific, it's a rule of thumb that carries with it immense savings because nearly everything – from gasoline to cheese – must be imported.
+This is a no-brainer for budget travelers in any destination.
+Still, in the South Pacific, it's a rule of thumb that carries immense savings because nearly everything—from gasoline to cheese—must be imported.

-On the transportation front, use buses when you can (it's quite the experience in Samoa), hitch a ride with locals, and rent a bicycle to get around parts of the island (or choose accommodations that offer free use of bikes).
+On the transportation front, take buses when you can (it's quite the experience in Samoa), hitch a ride with locals, or rent a bicycle to get around parts of the island (or choose accommodations that offer free bike use).

 How to Island Hop South Pacific on Budget - XDAYSINY.COM